aminrj/aminrj.github.io/_posts/2026-03-16-owasp-mcp-top-10.md

 ---

-## The MCP Threat Model in 3 Minutes
+## The MCP threat model in 3 minutes

 Before the risks, a brief architecture primer — because "MCP server" gets used loosely.